kuldeep-in/AzFuntion-MSProfile/README.md

 # AzFuntion-MSProfile

-Repository for a Azure function to read MS profile
+This repository is for the Azure functions code which can be used to generate Auth token from Azure AD app registration.